LeighAllenDev/Battleship/README.md

 **Board Size**

-* Initially there was no way to change the board size and it was fixed as 10x10.
+Initially there was no way to change the board size and it was fixed as 10x10.
 This worked but the function that makes the board was originally taking values between 0-9 as the range of columns started on 0.
 This was eventually fixed as I changed the range between 1-10.

-* Another issue arose when making the size of the ship customizable.
+Another issue arose when making the size of the ship customizable.
 I made the error to not limit the size of the board, the original code made it max out at 80x80 and it could go as small as 1x1 while still trying to place the desired amount of ships on the board.

-    * I fixed the size to only accept values between 5 and 20, this gave the user customisability without it being too easy or far too dificult.
+I fixed the size to only accept values between 5 and 20, this gave the user customisability without it being too easy or far too dificult.
 It also made it more likely that the ships would fit on the board.

+**Ship Placement**

+Having the ships randomly generated and sized caused a number of issues in the development of the game.
+* The ships were originally randomly sized between 2 and 3 spaces long, if the board was too large these were near impossible to find, if the board was too small there was a risk of these overlapping and crashing the code.
+* The code has to calculate the